fabltd/Apigee-labs/4-Integrating a Client Application/instructions/en.md

 9. Click **Deploy**.

-10. In the Deploy dialog, add the Service Account identifier that you saved in an earlier lab.
+10. In the Deploy dialog, add the Service Account identifier.

     <ql-infobox>
     In the cloud shell, run the following command to get your service account.
     </ql-infobox>

     ```bash
-    gcloud iam service-accounts list --filter="'DISPLAY NAME': sa-apigee-google-services"
+    gcloud iam service-accounts list --filter="'DISPLAY NAME': Service account for Apigee to access Google services"
     ```

+11. Copy the **EMAIL** value an past into the **service account** field of the Deploy dialog.

-11. Click **overview** and verify that the proxy has been deployed successfully.
+12. Click **overview** and verify that the proxy has been deployed successfully.

-12. Return to Show Me Now and check the tracking number ```2nUz1hUbaQdfoS4Sktm9``` is still present.
+13. Return to Show Me Now and check the tracking number ```2nUz1hUbaQdfoS4Sktm9``` is still present.
 Click ***Get Progress*** and you should see the following.

   ![tracking result](images/track.png)